SAAssist/saassist-server/README.rst

 If you want to use HTTP protocol, remember the package curl is required for IBM AIX/PowerVM.

-Download the saassist-client from the link, extract the files and configure the client_config file.
+Download the saassist-client from the link, extract the files and edit client_config file.

 1. Download